 At Aalto, we train fashion professionals with a comprehensive understanding of the industry.
 Thanks to their thorough knowledge of materials and textiles, our students are ideally placed to create new, unique fabrics.
 They are also familiar with the latest manufacturing technologies – with a full range of machinery and equipment available in-house, our students have the opportunity to develop an expert understanding of every aspect of the production process.
 Understanding how the industry really works means you can challenge it too.
 We encourage our students to develop their own vision and to pursue their own cohesive and distinct visual identity.
 The collections they create and the new ideas they generate are an important contribution to the wider fashion industry conversation, and their work is always based on carefully considered and clearly articulated values.

 We are proud to offer our students not just an excellent learning environment but a great degree of artistic and creative freedom too.
 Our students are joined on their degree journey by top industry professionals: our teachers are internationally recognised experts in their own right, who challenge our students and guide them through the practical aspects of their degree.
 One of our key strengths is our commitment to cross-disciplinary working and the new and unexpected synergies it unleashes.

-The highlight of our spring term, the Näytös21 fashion showcase, will this year be broadcast online on Friday, 28 May at 21:00 (EEST).
+The highlight of our spring term, the Näytös22 fashion showcase, will this year be broadcast online on Thursday, 2 June 2022 at 19:00 (EEST).
 You can tune into the live event through @aalto_fashion Instagram.
 More info can be found on aalto.fashion